-Gross Loss/(profit)
+Gross Loss

-Gross loss for the Year was approximately RMB3,714,000 (for the year ended 31 December 2021: gross profit of approximately RMB28,806,000).
-Gross loss for the Year was mainly the result of substantial decrease in revenue, the recognition of costs on mobile games which have been removed from the market, and the lesser extent of decrease in direct staff cost relative to the decrease in revenue.
+Gross loss for the Year was approximately RMB14,374,000 (for the year ended 31 December 2022: gross loss of approximately RMB3,714,000).
+Gross loss for the Year was mainly the result of decrease in revenue, and the increase in the game publishing cost as a result of the increase in promotion charge rates by the game platform operators.